 If you’re out in the garden, chances are you’re basking in the sun’s rays.
 Even though we know we should maintain healthy sun care practices, including wearing sunscreen and protective clothing, it’s also important to forgo protection for at least 10-20 minutes in the midday sun; this allows our body to produce enough Vitamin D, a vitamin that our bodies are unable to make without the sun’s radiation.
 Vitamin D has been linked to reducing osteoporosis and even heart disease, but it’s also known as the happy vitamin because of its link to lowering depression.

 As spring rolls into summer, it’s not too late to benefit from a garden of your own.
-Not only is the act of gardening a healthy practice, but you’ll also have access to freshly picked organic fruits and vegetables, packed full of vitamins and nutrients.
+Not only is gardening a healthy practice, it also offers freshly picked organic fruits and vegetables; of course, these fresh produce are full of vitamins and nutrients.
 Just think of tending to your vegetables as a daily multivitamin!